LeiRui/M4-visualization-exp/README.md

 Enter the directory at `HOME_PATH`, run experiments using `nohup ./run-MF03.sh /dev/null 2>&1 &`.
 The running logs are saved in nohup.out, which can be checked by the command: `tail nohup.out`.

-When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `HOME_PATH/MF03_testspace/allResult.csv`.
+When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `HOME_PATH/MF03_testspace/allResult.csv` with header `"numberOfPointsInChunk,withoutIndexQueryTime(ms),withoutIndexTraversedPoints,withIndexQueryTime(ms),withIndexTraversedPoints"`.